 As much as you want to capture beautiful photos and videos, it’s just as important to ensure there’s enough time for everything.
 Here’s why timing matters:

-Lighting plays a huge role in both photography and videography.
+Optimal Lighting for Photos and Video Lighting plays a huge role in both photography and videography.
 Sunset photos are a popular choice for wedding portraits because of the soft, golden light.
 This is something you’ll want to discuss with your photographer to ensure there’s a window of time for these types of shots.
 Similarly, indoor venues with lower lighting require extra attention from your videographer to get clear, bright footage.

-A well-planned timeline will reduce stress and allow you to enjoy your day.
+Minimizing Stress and Maximizing Fun A well-planned timeline will reduce stress and allow you to enjoy your day.
 When there’s time for breaks and rest, you’ll feel less rushed and more in the moment.
 This translates into more relaxed, authentic photos and video footage.

-Both your photographer and videographer need enough time to cover every aspect of your day.
+Maximizing Your Coverage Both your photographer and videographer need enough time to cover every aspect of your day.
 When your timeline includes adequate time for the ceremony, reception, and candid moments, they can capture everything, from the smallest details to the biggest emotions.

 How to Work with Your Photographer and Videographer to Get the Best Shots